Greek Turkey Stuffed Zucchini

 How do you make stuffed zucchini?

-Stuffed zucchini can be reheated in a microwave or oven.
+You can reheat stuffed zucchini in a microwave or oven.
 To reheat it in the microwave, place it on a microwave-safe plate and into the microwave for 2 minutes.
 To reheat it in the oven, wrap the stuffed zucchini in foil.
 Place it in a 400°F oven for 15 to 20 minutes, or until heated throughout.

-Greek Turkey Stuffed Zucchini can be served alone or with a delicious variety of sides like salads, grains or more veggies!
+You can serve Greek Turkey Stuffed Zucchini alone or with a delicious variety of sides like salads, grains or more veggies!
 Here are a few of my favorite ideas.

 This stuffed zucchini recipe is Whole 30 compliant, when you leave off the optional feta cheese topping.
 It’s also low carb and perfect for those on the keto diet!

-3. Whole30 Turkey Taco Salad – this salad is healthy, low carb and perfect for meal prepping!
+- Whole30 Turkey Taco Salad – this salad is healthy, low carb and perfect for meal prepping.

-4. Balsamic Salmon Zoodle Bowls – another great Whole30 recipe and my absolute favorite way to prepare salmon!
+- Balsamic Salmon Zoodle Bowls – another great Whole30 recipe and my absolute favorite way to prepare salmon.

-5. Spicy Vegetable Pad Thai – this 15 minute recipe is always in my weekly rotation!
-It’s made with the best pad Thai sauce and whatever veggies you have on hand.
+- Spicy Vegetable Pad Thai – this 15 minute recipe is always in my weekly rotation!
+It’s easy to make with the best pad Thai sauce and whatever veggies you have on hand.

 Don’t forget to pin this Greek Turkey Stuffed Zucchini recipe for later.
 When you make it, be sure to share a pic on Instagram and tag me @WhitneyBond or use the hashtag #WBRecipes!